OpenTermsArchive/contrib-versions/Runescape/Privacy Policy.md

 RIGHT TO OPT OUT

-California residents may opt out of the "sale" of their personal information, as defined by the California Consumer Protection Act.
+California residents may opt out of the "sale" of their personal information, as defined by the CCPA.
 This does **not** include when:

 *   You direct us to disclose your personal information or use us to interact with a third party and the third party does not sell the personal information;
 *   We use or share an identifier solely to alert a third party that you have opted out of the sale of your personal information.
-*   Your personal information s transferred as an asses, as part of a transaction in which the third party assumes control of all or part of our business, in which case the third party would have to tell you in writing if it materially changes how the information is used or shared and;
+*   Your personal information is transferred as an asset, as part of a transaction in which the third party assumes control of all or part of our business, in which case the third party would have to tell you in writing if it materially changes how the information is used or shared and;
 *   We use or share your personal information under a written contract with a service provider necessary to perform a business purpose.
 Here, the service that the service provider performs is on our behalf, and our written contract prohibits it from keeping, using or disclosing your personal information for any purpose other than for the specific purpose identified in the contract.

 Email requests must include "Your California Privacy Rights" in the subject field and state **right to know**, **deletion** or **opt out**.